Sydney-Informatics-Hub/blockparty/README.md

 ## Exporting `.svg` for a README

-The simplest way to put your art in a README is the **download .svg** button — it renders directly from the canvas, with no intermediate format or conversion script needed:
+The simplest way to put your art in a README is the **download .svg** button:
 1. Draw your art
 2. Click **download .svg**
 3. Commit the file to your repo and embed it: